cms-analysis/CombineHarvester/HTTSMCP2016/Protocol.md

     `python scripts/plot1DScan.py --main=higgsCombine.Test.MultiDimFit.mH125.root --POI=alpha --output=test --no-numbers --no-box --x_title="#alpha (#frac{#pi}{2})"`

-# Running with contrain on cross-section
+# Running with constraint on cross-section

 At the moment this uses an approximation for the scaling of the cross-section with alpha.
 The PS cross-section is assumed to be 2.25x the SM cross-section based on Table 6 in https://arxiv.org/pdf/1407.5089.pdf.
 The cross-section is assumed to scale as XS_sm*cos(alpha)^2 + XS_ps*sin(alpha)^2.